 Given that in the actual estimations both the dependent and the main independent variables are in a logarithmic-type form (details on this below), β^{DID} represents the elasticity of exports to returnee workers.
-That is, industries with a 1 percent larger pool of returnee workers experience an increase in export growth which is β{DID} percent larger between the "before" and "after" periods compared to industries with no returnee workers.
+That is, industries with a 1 percent larger pool of returnee workers have larger export value by β{DID} percent larger between the "before" and "after" periods compared to industries with no returnee workers.
 Bear in mind that since this is a difference-in-difference setting, our results reflect relative differences in levels across industries based on their exposure to the treatment.

 We often include controls to avoid our results being driven by other factors not accounted for.
 One of those controls which forms part of our main specification is an interaction term between the relative size of each product p in Germany's export basket in the "before" period (1990) and the "after" binary term.
-This term allows for a differential trends to control for the possibility that the export basket of Yugoslavian countries in 2005 evolves towards the export basket of Germany in 1990, due to a convergence or structural transformation processes (e.g., Yugoslavia in 2005 is at a similar level of development as of Germany in 1990).
+This interaction allows to control for differential trends based on the possibility that the export basket of Yugoslavian countries in 2005 evolves towards the export basket of Germany in 1990, due to structural transformation convergence processes.
 If convergence is something to be worried about in terms of that process driving our results, and not the migrants, then this control will take care of that possibility.